symfony/symfony/UPGRADE-2.3.md

  * Even if it wasn't intended, it was possible to set a form type's `data` option to `null` if you wanted the form component to set the form's data to the data of the object bound to the form (if one was bound).
-   This was used in some projects to preset a form field with optional initial data as long as there wasn't already data set through a bound object.
+   This was used in some projects to pre-set a form field with optional initial data as long as there wasn't already data set through a bound object.
    Altough this feature is intended, setting the `data` option for a form by default also locks that form's data so that it can't be overriden by